Martin Marietta Materials (NYSE:MLM) Announces Quarterly Earnings Results

-Martin Marietta Materials (NYSE:MLM) released its quarterly earnings data on Thursday.
-The construction company reported $3.81 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $3.91 by ($0.10), RTT News reports.
-Martin Marietta Materials had a net margin of 15.81% and a return on equity of 13.18%.
-During the same quarter in the prior year, the business posted $3.49 EPS.
+Martin Marietta Materials (NYSE:MLM) posted its earnings results on Thursday.
+The construction company reported $3.81 EPS for the quarter, missing analysts’ consensus estimates of $3.91 by ($0.10), RTT News reports.
+Martin Marietta Materials had a return on equity of 13.18% and a net margin of 15.81%.
+During the same quarter last year, the firm earned $3.49 EPS.
 Martin Marietta Materials updated its FY 2021 guidance to EPS.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, June 30th.
-Investors of record on Tuesday, June 1st were issued a dividend of $0.57 per share.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
+Investors of record on Tuesday, June 1st were issued a $0.57 dividend.
 The ex-dividend date was Friday, May 28th.
-This represents a $2.28 dividend on an annualized basis and a yield of 0.63%.
-Martin Marietta Materials’s payout ratio is 19.76%.
+This represents a $2.28 annualized dividend and a yield of 0.63%.
+Martin Marietta Materials’s dividend payout ratio is presently 19.76%.

 About Martin Marietta Materials